-The American Medical Association (AMA), the largest association of physicians in the United States, publishes JAMA, one of the most-cited and highly regarded medical journals in the world, together with eleven specialty journals to offer enhanced access to the research, reviews, and perspectives shaping the future of medicine.
+The JAMA Network publishes JAMA®, one of the most-cited and highly regarded medical journals in the world, together with JAMA Network Open™, and eleven specialty journals to offer enhanced access to the research, reviews, and perspectives shaping the future of medicine.

-The print format of JAMA had recently gone through a complete redesign.
-Silverchair’s job was to take the print styles and convert it to a living style guide for the web.
+The print editions of all JAMA Network journals had recently gone through a complete redesign.
+Silverchair’s job was to take the print styles and convert them to a living style guide for the web.
 This included imposing best practices in web typography, making sure certain colors and visual treatments were 508-compliant and accessible for screen readers.
 The performance of the site was critical as well, so we had to deviate from the print styles on certain pieces of functionality.